 You probably deal with them at least once or twice a year, although you may not know it.
-Pharmacy technicians are crucial members of the healthcare team that ensure patients receive safe and effective pharmaceutical therapy.
+Pharmacy technicians are crucial members of the healthcare team that ensures patients receive safe and effective pharmaceutical therapy.

-A pharmacy technician collaborates with a pharmacist and other healthcare providers in a variety of settings, including hospitals, clinics, and community pharmacies.
+A pharmacy technician collaborates with pharmacists and other healthcare providers in a variety of settings, including hospitals, clinics, and community pharmacies.
 Technicians perform critical activities to support the pharmacy team's patient care efforts, with roles and responsibilities increasing and evolving.
 You will need a variety of hard and soft skills to succeed in this role.

 As a pharmacy technician, you must study, comprehend, and follow federal laws.
 In addition, you must be familiar with legal regulations and judicial procedures.

 Pharmacy technicians must also manage inventory and process insurance claims.
 That requires a knack for managing supplies and good follow-through.

 It also means you need a practical understanding of technology.
 You must be adept at using computers, particularly point-of-sale and inventory tools.
 Printing labels, managing invoicing, entering patient and inventory data, and filing online insurance claims are all part of the job.

 There are also soft skills necessary to be a good pharmacy technician.
 It would be best if you are an adept problem-solver, for example.
 You’ll need the resolve to handle problems with patients, insurance companies, or co-workers.
 Pharmacy technicians often interact with physicians and nurses, as well.
 Some examples of soft skills of a pharmacy technician can include:

 Pharmacy technicians work long hours and are on their feet for much of a shift.
 The pharmacy can be a stressful environment, as well.
 You must be sensitive to the needs of patients and have the patience to work through what can be a complex healthcare system.